 When that happens, you can end up wasting a lot of time wading your way through the long list of files returned, as you try to locate the file that you need.
-And this is where search refiners come in.
+And this is where search filters come in.

-In the above example, applying filters has reduced the number of files returned from 26 to 8.
+In the above example, applying filters has reduced the number of files returned from 32 to 9.

 Using search filters when searching multiple content sources